trinhminhtriet/trinhminhtriet/CV.md

 - **Responsibilities:**
   - Estimated project workload, timelines, and resource requirements to ensure on-time delivery.
   - Wrote technical proposals and documentation of basic design, architecture design.
-  - Developed backend services and APIs to support portal functionalities.
   - Conducted code reviews and provided mentorship to developers.
   - Conducted benchmark tests to ensure optimal performance and scalability.
   - Performed security scans to identify and mitigate vulnerabilities.